 Tim Benton, a visiting fellow at Chatham House and a specialist in food security and sustainability, agrees that the issue of food security — at least from a global perspective — needs to be looked at through the lens of public health and nutrition rather than focusing on the amount of crops that we grow.

 "It's a developed world problem and a developing world problem," he told DW.
 Benton, who was not involved in the new study, doesn't see the world heading toward starvation due to not being able to grow crops.
 "But we are going to be in a situation where public health gets worse."

 The reduced nutritional quality of important crops could mark the beginning of a looming health crisis.

 One of the biggest concerns addressed by the report is the potential increase of micronutrient deficiencies.
 Around 1.5 million deaths per year are already linked to low vegetable intake, according to the Global Burden of Disease (GBD) study.
 The worldwide per capita daily consumption of fruit and vegetables is already from 20 to 50 percent below the minimum recommended levels.

-A paper published in Nature in 2014 highlighted how increased levels of carbon dioxide could also impact the nutritional value of staple crops such as rice, wheat and soybeans.
+A paper published in Nature in 2014 highlighted how rising carbon dioxide levels are leading to lower nutrient concentrations in staple crops, like wheat and rice.

 But Benton stresses that at this stage, we should be more worried about the non-staples.
 A focus on cash crops is part of the problem, he added.